 Similarly, certain epithets like “reverend” and “father” are attached to the names of church officials.
 Besides, people of the royal family are addressed with epithets “Your Grace”, “Your Highness” or “Your Royal Highness”.
 Such expressions are part of etiquette and do not fall under the category of clichés.

-Some Common Examples of Cliché
+Common Cliché Examples

 In describing time, the following expressions have turned into cliché